In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the meatballs and cook, turning occasionally, until lightly browned but not yet cooked through, 2 to 3 minutes.
 Stir in the garlic and cook until fragrant, about 30 seconds.

-Add the mushrooms, reserved soaking liquid, tomatoes, and vegetable broth and season with salt and pepper.
+Add the mushrooms, reserved soaking liquid (avoiding any grit), tomatoes, and vegetable broth and season with salt and pepper.
 Bring to a boil, then reduce to a simmer and cook, stirring occasionally, until the meatballs are cooked through and the ragù has thickened slightly, 5 to 7 minutes.
 Remove from the heat and season to taste with salt and pepper.
 Meanwhile, prepare the cabbage.

 Prep and cook the cabbage

 - Cut away any core from the cabbage; thinly slice the cabbage.